 News of this terrible sentence flew through the Jewish community.
 It was a day of mourning.
 All shops were closed.
 The Jews left their homes and went to R' Chaim's home to accompany him on his last walk.
 Not an eye was dry.
-People walked as if it were a funeral.
+People walked as if it were a

-The group proceeded slowly towards the Sultan's palace.
+The group proceeded slowly toed.
+He deserves to be killed, not I. He wards the Sultan's palace.
 All around swarmed the city's Arab residents.
-They wore smug, happy expressions on their faces for they despised this clever race and were happy to see its most revered leader being led to his death.
+They wore smug, happy expressions on their faces for they despised this clever race and were happy to see its "Very well," said the Sultan.
+"You most revered leader being led to his